emer/axon/README.md

 * **Weight Balance** -- this option (off by default but recommended for larger models) attempts to maintain more balanced weights across units, to prevent some units from hogging the representational space, by changing the rates of weight increase and decrease in the soft weight bounding function, as a function of the average receiving weights.
 All params in `WtBalParams`:
     + `if (Wb.Avg < LoThr): Wb.Fact = LoGain * (LoThr - MAX(Wb.Avg, AvgThr)); Wb.Dec = 1 / (1 + Wb.Fact); Wb.Inc = 2 - Wb.Dec`
     + `else: Wb.Fact = HiGain * (Wb.Avg - HiThr); Wb.Inc = 1 / (1 + Wb.Fact); Wb.Dec = 2 - Wb.Inc`
-        + `Wb` is the `WtBalRecvPrjn` structure stored on the `leabra.Prjn`, per each Recv neuron.  `Wb.Avg` = average of recv weights (computed separately and only every N = 10 weight updates, to minimize computational cost).
+        + `Wb` is the `WtBalRecvPrjn` structure stored on the `axon.Prjn`, per each Recv neuron.  `Wb.Avg` = average of recv weights (computed separately and only every N = 10 weight updates, to minimize computational cost).
 If this average is relatively low (compared to LoThr = .4) then there is a bias to increase more than decrease, in proportion to how much below this threshold they are (LoGain = 6).
 If the average is relatively high (compared to HiThr = .4), then decreases are stronger than increases, HiGain = 4.
     + A key feature of this mechanism is that it does not change the sign of any weight changes, including not causing weights to change that are otherwise not changing due to the learning rule.
 This is not true of an alternative mechanism that has been used in various models, which normalizes the total weight value by subtracting the average.
 Overall this weight balance mechanism is important for larger networks on harder tasks, where the hogging problem can be a significant problem.

 * **Weight update equation**